BrenKenna/pyanamo/code/README.md

 ```

-# Iteratively calling the genome per sample: chr1-22, chrX-Y
+### Iteratively calling the genome per sample: chr1-22, chrX-Y
 Since **'Spot Interruptions'** can happen after a few hours and the HaplotypeCaller takes ~8hrs on 2 threads.
 We openned up the task level to run on each chromosome.
 Facilitating taking the rest of the genome for sample on another pipeline specific cluster later.
 Sanity checking the data after variant calling, opens up the possibility of concatinating / storing these sanity checks in a SQL database, which can be reviewed later for analysis.
+Also important is to clean up temporary data, and dismounting *'TOPMed US-East-1 S3 bucket'*.

 ```bash
 # Call autosome & sex chromosomes